assemble/assemble-example/README.md

 > Templates keep your code as organized, modular, and reusable as it can be.
 Which means projects will be easier to maintain as a result.

 A template is a document or document fragment that contains variables that will be replaced (by the template engine) with actual data, content or other documents.
-Assemble uses [Handlebars.js](handlebarsjs.com) as its default template engine <sup>[1](#extending-assemble)</sup>.
-So the syntax you see in the examples comes from that library.
+Assemble uses [Handlebars.js](handlebarsjs.com) as its default template engine, so the syntax you see in the examples comes from that library.

-Templates can be any shape and size you want them to be, but Assemble has built-in support and conventions for the following template structures:
+Handlebars is super powerful, giving you as much freedom and power as you need to arrange your templates the way you want them.
+Assemble adds to this by offering built-in support and conventions for the following template structures:

 * **Layouts**: used to "wrap" pages with common or site-wide elements, such as headers and footers, the `<head></head>` section, navigation and so on.
 Note that _layouts are also optional_.
 * **Pages**: typically have a 1-to-1 relationship with the actual generated HTML pages in a project, e.g. `about.hbs` => `about.html` or `about/index.html`.
 But pages can also be dynamically generated from config data.
 It might also help to think of a page as something that would get inserted into the middle of a layout.
+See [how Less.js uses pages](https://github.com/less/less-docs/blob/master/templates/index.hbs) to build their [documentation](http://lesscss.org/features/).
 * **Partials**: referred to sometimes as _includes_, partials are like document fragments, snippets, or other small chunks of reusable code that will be included, inserted or embedded into other templates at build time.
 A partial can be a button, or a navbar, or even a Google Analytics script.
-For an example, see [how Zurb Foundation uses partials](https://github.com/zurb/foundation/tree/master/doc/includes) in their [documentation](http://foundation.zurb.com/docs/).
+For an example, see [how Zurb Foundation uses partials](https://github.com/zurb/foundation/tree/master/doc/includes) to build their [documentation](http://foundation.zurb.com/docs/).

 Here are some examples and additional explanation of each template type.